basm92/rechtspraak_cli/README.md

 ## Rechtspraak CLI

 A command line interface to extract the Rechtspraak data through curl requests.
+The tool has two dependencies:

+- `jq`: `sudo apt install jq`.
+- `xml2json`: `npm install -g xml2json-command` after `sudo apt install npm`.

 ### How does it work?